Guide to Heron Island

 Go for a dive (without getting wet)

 Take a seat within the hull of the island’s semi-submarine I-SPY to see underwater creatures – sea turtles, manta rays, bright fish, sea snakes and more - without getting wet.
 A tour guide will point out the highlights that can be seen through the large windows.
+Book your spot at the Marine Centre.

-Visit Heron Island research station
+Visit Heron Island's research station

 A research station has been part of island life since 1951.
 The Southern Hemisphere’s largest island research centre has a base team of 10, which fluctuates as research students arrive to delve further into their special subject, which could range from snails to whales.
-Resort guests can learn more about the station’s work on a one hour tour and guided walk.
+Resort guests can learn more about the station’s work on a one-hour tour and guided walk.

 Stay at the resort